Academic Calendar 2024-2025

 2. Develop solutions to drug discovery/development problems to discuss either orally or in writing solutions to these problems.

-3. To develop an understanding of the biologic, social, and economic constraints that influence drug discovery and drug development.
+3. Develop an understanding of the biologic, social, and economic constraints that influence drug discovery and drug development.

-4. To develop and refine professional interpersonal communication skills
+4. Develop and refine professional interpersonal communication skills.

 PHAR 499 Research Project in Pharmacology and Toxicology Units: 12.00